 Thank you for your kind words. do not expect too much from their bowel movements, remember they are little kittens.
 Be sure to stimulate them after every other feeding.
 If you do not see a movement in a day or two give your vet a call.

-As to transporting them to work, the 'Little Kittens' section has a part that discusses transportation safety for little ones (be sure to buckle their box up during the drive or at lease cushion it for any unforeseen braking).
+As to transporting them to work, the Newborn Kitten Care section has a part that discusses transportation safety for little ones (be sure to buckle their box up during the drive or at lease cushion it for any unforeseen braking).
 At work, keep them in their box, they might even fit in an partially opened desk drawer, try to minimize the amount of noise to which they are exposed, keep them warm and make sure they have fresh air.
 Continue feeding them on a schedule and loving them as you are doing.
 You have a great boss.
 Keep me posted.
 Simba

 PS